brennern/ScrambledTreeBuilder/README.md

 <!-- badges: end -->

-The goal of ScrambledTreeBuilder is to allow users to conveniently produce phylogenetic trees between species with the purpose of studying genome scrambling.
+Produce, plot and use phylogenetic trees to study genome scrambling.

 ## Installation

-Install the development version of ScrambledTreeBuilder from [GitHub](https://github.com/brennern/ScrambledTreeBuilder/) with:
+As of today there is no release.
+Install the development version of *ScrambledTreeBuilder* from [GitHub](https://github.com/brennern/ScrambledTreeBuilder/) with:

     # install.packages("devtools")